Thoughtscript/cockroachdb-kotlin-client/README.md

 ## Cleanup tutorial resources

 Feel free to continue exploring how to interact with your Cockroach DB cluster using the supplied Kotlin sample.
+The JDBC code queries can be viewed within the [queries](./cockroachdb-kotlin-client/src/main/kotlin/com/cockroachlabs/client/queries) directory.

 When you're ready, execute the following commands to shut down and remove your tutorial resources: